alha847/winwing_fcu_efis_lr/README.md

 The only dependency is FlyWithLua NG+.

-Tested on MacBook M1 Pro with macOS 15.4, XP12.2.0 beta 3, default LR A333, FlyWithLua NG+ 2.8.12. todo add fcu, efis l and efis r fw version,
+Tested on MacBook M1 Pro with macOS 15.4, XP12.2.0 beta 3, default LR A333, FlyWithLua NG+ 2.8.12.
+Winwing FCU hardware V51.00, firmware V1.20, EFIS L hardware V51.00, firmware V0.97, EFIS R hardware V51.00, firmware V0.99, according to SimAppPro.

 This script might work with Windows or Linux as well, but never tested.